 - you are interviewed and deferred to Regular Decision

 We recommend that you apply no later than late September/early October.
-It can take up to five weeks for the College of Pharmacy to receive a verified PharmCAS application.
+It can take up to five weeks for the College of Pharmacy to receive a verified PharmCAS Application.
 Applying by the admissions deadlines (January 5 for PharmCAS and January 15 for the Supplemental Application), may lower your chance of acceptance because of the competition to obtain an interview or admission offer in the spring.

-If you do not receive an offer within 2-3 weeks of your interview, you are still eligible for admissions and a decision will be deferred until the end of the 2017-2018 admissions cycle.
+If you do not receive an offer within 2-3 weeks of your interview, you are still eligible to be considered for admissions and a decision will be deferred until the end of the 2017-2018 admissions cycle.
 The Admissions Committee strives to notify all applicants of their admission status no later than March 31, 2018.
 Accepted applicants will be contacted via phone and email.
 Deferred, declined and waitlisted applicants will be notified via email.

 Admission decisions are made on a rolling basis beginning in the fall 2017 semester and continuing through late March 2018; during this period, a student may be accepted at any time.

 Admissions decisions for the Early Decision program in PharmCAS will occur by October 20, 2017.
 The College of Pharmacy will follow the application and announcement deadlines outlined by PharmCAS.
 Candidates participating in the Early Decision program may be offered early admission, denied admission, or deferred to regular applicant status.

 Regular Decision Applicants

 Admissions decisions for the Regular Decision program may occur in the fall semester if the applicant has less than 16 hours of remaining pharmacy prerequisites.
 For candidates who have more than 16 hours of outstanding pharmacy prerequisites, admission decisions will occur beginning in January once fall semester transcripts have been received and reviewed.